 We're grateful to our trauma-informed and medical accuracy reviewers: Ginger Mullaney, Healthy Futures of Texas; Cody Ragonese, Equimundo; and Marlen Ramirez, Better Futures Forever.
-Also, we'd like to thank Montrell Vass, Johns Hopkins Center for Adolescent Health, for coordinating the trauma-informed and medical accuracy review process.
+Also, we'd like to thank Montrell Vass, Johns Hopkins Center for Adolescent Health, for coordinating the traumainformed and medical accuracy review process.

-Thrivopolis would not be possible without our incredible group of test participants, including student participants at the University of Houston, Playing Thrivopolis workshop participants at the 2024 Teen Pregnancy Prevention Conference, and our Healthy Teen Network colleagues, Shanise Taylor and Allison Tomai Felsen.
+Thrivopolis would not be possible without our incredible group of prototype facilitators and players, including students at the University of Houston, Playing Thrivopolis workshop participants at the 2024 Teen Pregnancy Prevention Conference, and our Healthy Teen Network colleagues, Charlie Blue Brahm, Shanise Taylor, and Allison Tomai Felsen.